mihayounas/second-scoop-milestone-4/README.md

 ### Content
 * Tutors were very helpful in making me understand the issues I have encountered throughout.
+* Please note that the Post model is inspired by the walkthrough project done with Code Institute.
 * Some of the code ideas came from  [Stack Overflow](https://stackoverflow.com/).

  # Acknowledgements
 The site was completed as a Portfolio 4 Project  Full Stack Software Developer at the [Code Institute](https://codeinstitute.net/).
-As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) ,Code Institute Tutor Support for their help and support.
+As such I would like to thank my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) and Code Institute Tutor Support for their help and support.

 Mihaela Younas 2022.